paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 ### With Async Backing

-Async backing changes it so that:

--   We allow inclusion of old parachain candidates validated by current validators.
--   We allow inclusion of old parachain candidates validated by old validators.
+Asynchronous backing changes the runtime to accept parachain candidates from a certain allowed range of historic relay-parents.
+These candidates must be backed by the group assigned to the parachain as-of their corresponding relay parent.

 ## Protocol